Fisheries and Oceans Canada Values and Ethics Code

-This part of the Fisheries and Oceans Canada Values and Ethics Code provides specific guidelines related to expected behaviours for certain circumstances.
+This part of the Values and Ethics Code for the Department of Fisheries and Oceans and the Canadian Coast Guard provides specific guidelines related to expected behaviours for certain circumstances.
 Although not exhaustive, it addresses many situations we face on a daily basis.

 Property, equipment, materials, vehicles or facilities purchased or leased by the Department are owned by the Government and, by extension, the people of Canada.
 They are to be used for official purposes only, unless we have received proper management authorization for any other use.
 In all cases, use must never be for outside business interests or for any other form of personal gain.

 We are expected to account for and protect any government property and valuables under our control.
 If any item is lost, stolen or damaged, we must immediately report it to our supervisor.
 Unless we have received authorization by the delegated authority, we must return all government property received as part of our duties when we leave our position, or when we are requested to do so by a proper authority.

 Government-issued credit card must be used for official DFO and Coast Guard business only.
 We are responsible for its use and for paying the invoice in a timely manner.
 Please refer to the Treasury Board Directive on Acquisition Cards and the DFO and Coast Guard Guidelines on Using Acquisition Cards.